Skip to main content

 Activating the Plane MCP Server

-After setup, when activating the server, you will be prompted in your browser to connect your Plane workspace to the MCP server.
+After setup, when activating the server with OAuth-based transports (HTTP with OAuth or SSE), you will be prompted in your browser to connect your Plane workspace to the MCP server.
 When prompted to authorize, click Approve.
 Next, choose the workspace you want to connect, review the permissions, and click Accept.

 Troubleshooting

-Authentication Errors If you encounter authentication issues, clear saved auth tokens:
+Authentication errors If you encounter authentication issues with OAuth transports, clear saved auth tokens:

 rm -rf ~/.mcp-auth